Brighton Football Club

 The Brighton Football Club, nicknamed the Penguins, was an Australian rules football club based in the Melbourne suburb of Brighton.
 The club was a founding member of the Metropolitan Junior Football Association (MJFA) in 1892, before moving to the Victorian Football Association (VFA) in 1908.

 After suffering financial hardship throughout the 1950s, the club merged with South Caulfield in 1962 to become the Brighton-Caulfield Football Club, before eventually moving to the suburb of Caulfield and becoming the Caulfield Football Club in 1965.

 History

 Early years

 An advertisement in The Argus on 8 June 1859 announced a meeting to be held on the 9th of that month, at the Devonshire Hotel, to form the Brighton Football Club.
 There are references to an active Brighton Park club in 1867, and Brighton Football club in 1872, 1878, 1882 and 1883.
-Those clubs may or may not have been connected.
+It would be presumed that the 1882 & 1883 cases are related to the VFA club, as in 1888 it is stated that the '7th Annual Meeting' of the Brighton club has taken place.
+This would place the clubs establishment in 1881, 11 years before their MJFA entry.

-The club is believed to have been formed in 1885 and seven years later became a foundation member of the Metropolitan Junior Football Association (MJFA) in the inaugural 1892 season, winning a premiership in 1903.
+The club was a foundation member of the Metropolitan Junior Football Association (MJFA) in the inaugural 1892 season, winning their first and only premiership in 1903.
+The clubs colours were sky and navy blue and they were known as the "Two Blues".